 Probate is not necessary for some types of property.
 For example:

-- Life insurance proceeds, IRAs, pension plans and retirement accounts that pass outside of probate to designated beneficiaries.
+- Life insurance proceeds, IRAs, pension plans and retirement accounts that pass directly to designated beneficiaries.

-- Property held in accounts with others as joint tenants with rights of survivorship pass directly to the survivors without probate.
+- Property held in accounts with others as joint tenants with rights of survivorship pass directly to the survivors without a court proceeding.

-- Property held in trust will pass under the terms of the trust outside of probate.
+- Property held in trust will pass under the terms of the trust.

-- Transfer on Death Deeds and/or Lady Bird Deeds transfer title to real property outside of probate.
+- Transfer on Death Deeds and/or Lady Bird Deeds transfer title to real property to the beneficiaries named in the deed.